Moving to Mexico From US - Earthrelo

 Banking & Taxation

 Banking in Mexico is straightforward, save for the excessive bureaucracy.
-Expats who want to move to Mexico from US have several banking options; they can choose between national and international banks.
+Expats who want moving to Mexico from US have several banking options; they can choose between national and international banks.

 They also have a wide range of good national banks with online services available to them.
-And coupled with the recently reduced interest rate, expats are more than happy to move to Mexico from US.
+And coupled with the recently reduced interest rate, expats are more than happy moving to Mexico from US.

 Although Mexico recently reduced her interest rate from 4.50% to 4.25%, the United States’ interest rate that sits at 0.25% is more appealing.
 While it may not be as the US’s interest rate, it certainly means that you can borrow and pay back quickly.